espressif/idf-build-apps/docs/en/references/config_file.rst

  Expand Environment Variables
 ******************************

-Some configuration options support environment variables.
+All configuration options support environment variables.
 You can use environment variables in the configuration file by using the syntax ``${VAR_NAME}`` or ``$VAR_NAME``.
 Undeclared environment variables will be replaced with an empty string.
-For exmaple:
+For example:

 .. code:: toml